go-gorm/gen/README.md

     // apply diy interfaces on structs or table models g.ApplyInterface(func(method model.Method) {}, model.User{}, g.GenerateModel("company"))
+    //Provide the ability to generate all and some tables of the database g.ApplyBasic(
+		g.GetTables(gen.ALLTables)...,
+	)
+	g.ApplyBasic(
+		g.GetTables("orders", "orders_medical_advice")...,
+	)
     // execute the action of code generation g.Execute()
 }